Shauna Gillies-Smith ASLA, MAUD, BARCH

 Active in both professional and academic spheres, Shauna has taught landscape architecture design studios and technical courses at the Harvard Graduate School of Design, RISD, UBC, RPI and Tulane.
 She received a MAUD degree from Harvard’s GSD, a MArch from the University of British Columbia, and a BA (Econ) from Queen’s University.

-Currently Shauna sits on the Board of the Directors of the Boston Society of Architects and the Advisory Board of the Design Industry Group of Massachusetts.
+Currently Shauna sits on the Board of the Directors of the Boston Society of Architects and the Advisory Board of the Design Industry Group of Massachusetts, and she is a trustee of the Boston Architectural College.
 She is a frequent speaker at conferences such as ABX, the national ASLA conference, and ULI; and has played an active role on numerous design juries.
 She has held the roles of Co-chair of the Urban Design Committee at the BSA, and both Contributing Editor and Editorial Board Member of Architecture Boston Magazine.

 Shauna has been honored with numerous design awards and in a prior phase of life, Shauna was a bicycle racer.